Single Factor Test

 \[E(r_i) - r_f = \alpha_i + \beta_{i1} \lambda_{F1} + \beta_{i2} \lambda_{F2} + ... + \beta_{in} \lambda_{Fn}\]If the model is valid, we should have:

-\[H_0: \alpha_1 = \alpha_2 = ... = \alpha_i = ... = \alpha_n = 0\]This test checks the validity of the model (rejecting the null hypothesis means the model is not valid).
+\[H_0: \alpha_1 = \alpha_2 = ... = \alpha_i = ... = \alpha_n = 0\]This test checks the validity of the model—rejecting the null hypothesis means the model is not valid.

 [!NOTE] Black, Jensen, and Scholes used this time-series approach to estimate the unconditional CAPM model, where the market beta is the only factor.
 They could not reject the null hypothesis that the intercept is zero, indicating the CAPM model was valid in their sample.

-Disadvantages of the Sorting Technique
+Limitations of the Sorting Technique

 Using Firm Characteristics as Factor Loadings